Kansas opens first industrial hemp academy to promote alternative crop

 Kansas farmers produce massive quantities of wheat, corn, soybeans, sorghum and hay.
 Breaking hemp into that top tier would be astounding.

 Bisogno, who started the Mr. Goodcents restaurant chain in 1988, said he got involved with hemp about five years ago when he asked the Kansas attorney general if it would be possible to produce hemp cookies at a plant in DeSoto.
-The answer from the state's top law enforcement officer was, of course, "No."
+The answer from the state's top law enforcement officer was "No."

 Bisogno said he didn't let go of the idea and traveled widely to study the hemp business.
 His belief in the crop was strong enough to start a company called KMC, which stands for Kansas Miracle Crop.
 The state's climate and soil are right for hemp, he said.